Azure/azure-functions-openai-extension/samples/rag-aisearch/README.md

 ### Use of API Key

+Azure AI Search offers key-based authentication that you can use on connections to your search service.
+[More information](https://learn.microsoft.com/azure/search/search-security-api-keys)

+1. Use of API Key is optional and managed identities are recommended way for authentication.
 1. Update the AI search API access control to `API keys` or `Both` (Settings -> Keys -> API Access Control).
 1. You may configure the `host.json` file within the project and following example shows the default values: